zew/go-questionnaire/README.md

 * `button`     - submit button

 * `dyn-textblock` - `DynamicFunc="ResponseStatistics..."` dynamic text blocks
-* `dyn-composite` - runtime executed, dynamic fragment multiple inputs and text; `dyn-composite-scalar` is a list of inputs contained in `dyn-composite`
+* `dyn-composite` - runtime executed, dynamic fragment,   multiple inputs and text; `dyn-composite-scalar` is a list of inputs contained in `dyn-composite`

 Each input can have a multi-language label, -description, a multi-language suffix and a validation function.